Weakly Supervised Segmentation and Classification of Alpha-Synuclein Aggregates in Brightfield Midbrain Images: Acknowledgments

 \section{Acknowledgments}

-DAM was funded by a Springboard grant funded by the British Council (grant agreement No 1170803491) and an NIH grant (grant agreement No 4R01NS124848-02).
+DAM was funded by a Springboard grant funded by the British Council (grant agreement No 1170803491).
 D. H. group is funded by ANR AstroXcite and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (No 882673).